 Then, select Google Sheets as the Action app, and choose the Create Spreadsheet Row Action.
 Select your Google Sheets account, the dashboard spreadsheet, and the new sheet you created for this app's data.
 Then, click the + icon beside each row, and select the correct data from your original app.

-Test and turn on your Zap, and whenever a new item is added to your app—like a new subscriber or sale—it'll be added to your Google Sheets spreadsheet automatically.
+Once you've tested your Zap and everything looks good, you're ready to begin using it.
+Now, whenever a new item is added to your app—like a new subscriber or sale—it'll be added to your Google Sheets spreadsheet automatically.
 You can then add up the totals with simple

 =sum() functions and add them to your dashboard with graphs as above.